Statement of Corporate Governance

 In addition, the CEO should report annually to the Board regarding non-CEO management succession planning.

 The Board is committed to acting with the utmost integrity and expects the same of every employee at every level of the Company.
 The Board has adopted “Standards of Business Conduct.”
 The full text of the Standards may be found on the Company’s website at www.FOXCorporation.com.
+In addition, the Board has adopted and supervises the Company’s Ethics and Compliance Program to enforce these Standards and other Company policies. *

-In addition, employees are encouraged to raise any matters of concern with their supervisor or the relevant general counsel.
+Employees are encouraged to raise any matters of concern with their supervisor or the relevant general counsel.
 Further, FOX is affirmatively committed and obligated to a business practice and corporate value of zero tolerance for sexual harassment, race discrimination, and all other forms of discrimination prohibited by law, and a corporate policy that creates a safe, productive and welcoming workplace for all of their employees.
 FOX is also affirmatively committed and obligated to a business practice and corporate value of zero tolerance for retaliation.
 This commitment and obligation to zero tolerance for retaliation includes retaliation against anyone who in good faith complains about harassment or discrimination, or who provides support, as a witness or otherwise, for a complaint regarding harassment or discrimination.

 Directors must protect and hold confidential non-public information that comes to them, from whatever source, in their capacity as a Director of the Company, unless disclosure is authorized or required by law.
 Proceedings and deliberations of the Board and its committees are confidential.